 “Raspberry Pi computers have always been used in a huge variety of settings, since the combination of low cost, high performance, and ease of use make it an ideal device for almost any application,” said Roger Thornton, Raspberry Pi’s principal hardware engineer.

-Industrial customers are more likely to be interested in older Raspberry Pi models too, Thornton explained: unlike consumers, who tend to opt towardsof a new piece of kit, this is often not necessary for industrial settings.
+Industrial customers are more likely to be interested in older Raspberry Pi models too, Thornton explained: unlike consumers, who tend to opt towards the latest and most powerful version of a new piece of kit, this is often not necessary for industrial settings.
 This is part of the reason why you can still buy up a Raspberry Pi Model B+, which was launched by Raspberry Pi in 2014.
-For those customers who do have higher power requirements, there's always the
+For those customers who do have higher power requirements, there’s always the Compute Model 4.

 “Typically sales of a consumer product drop off once a new product is released, but we still see incredible sales of older models of Raspberry Pi,” said Thornton.